Spending talks nearly done, $1.3 trillion bill soon to be unveiled

 Agencies historically unpopular with Republicans, such as the IRS, appear likely to get increases too, in part to prepare for implementation of the Republicans’ recently passed tax measure.
 The Environmental Protection Agency, always a GOP target, would have its budget frozen at $8 billion.

-Lawmakers agreed on the broad outlines of the budget plan last month, after a standoff forced an overnight shutdown.
+Lawmakers agreed on the broad outlines of the budget plan last month.
 The legislation implementing that deal is viewed as possibly one of few bills moving through Congress this year, making it a target for lawmakers and lobbyists seeking to attach their top priorities.

-But efforts to add on unrelated legislation to tackle politically charged issues, such as immigration and rapidly rising health insurance premiums, appeared to fail.

-One involved a bid to extend protections for so-called Dreamer immigrants brought to the country as children.
-And while Democrats yielded on $1.6 billion in wall funding, none of that money would go for the new prototypes that Trump recently visited in San Diego.
-Negotiators rejected Trump’s plans to hire hundreds of new Border Patrol and immigration enforcement agents, congressional aides said.
+And while Democrats yielded on $1.6 billion in wall funding, none of that money would go for the new prototypes that President Trump recently visited in San Diego.
+Negotiators rejected President Trump’s plans to hire hundreds of new Border Patrol and immigration enforcement agents, congressional aides said.

-The bill would add $143 billion over limits set under a 2011 budget and debt pact that forced automatic budget cuts on annual agency appropriations.
-Coupled with last year’s tax cuts, it heralds the return of trillion-dollar budget deficits as soon as the budget year starting in October.

-Republican conservatives are dismayed by the free-spending measure, meaning Democratic votes are required to pass it.
+Republican conservatives are dismayed by the free-spending measure, which means Democratic votes are required to pass it.
 That gave Democrats leverage to force GOP negotiators to drop numerous policy riders that Democrats considered poison pills.